dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 * [`{:split_here}`](#sec-split_here) on an assert generates a separate assertion batch for assertions after this point.
 * [`{:vcs_split_on_every_assert}`](#sec-vcs_split_on_every_assert) on a function or a method generates one assertion batch per assertion

+We discourage the use of the following _heuristics attributes_ to partition assertions into batches.
-You can also provide _heuristics_ for the verifier to split assertion batches, if you are not using the fine-grained attributes above.
-The effect of these attributes may vary, because they are low-level attributes and tune low-level heuristics.
+The effect of these attributes may vary, because they are low-level attributes and tune low-level heuristics, and will result in splits that could be manually controlled anyway.
 * [`{:vcs_max_cost N}`](#sec-vcs_max_cost) on a function or method enables splitting the assertion batch until the "cost" of each batch is below N.
   Usually, you would set [`{:vcs_max_cost 0}`](#sec-vcs_max_cost) and [`{:vcs_max_splits N}`](#sec-vcs_max_splits) to ensure it generates N assertion batches.
 * [`{:vcs_max_keep_going_splits N}`](#sec-vcs_max_keep_going_splits) where N > 1 on a method dynamically splits the initial assertion batch up to N components if the verifier is stuck the first time.